o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/best-practices.md

 ---
 linktitle: Best Practices
 title: Script Canvas Best Practices
-description: Learn about best practices when using Script Canvas in Open 3D Engine.
+description: Learn about best practices when using Script Canvas in Open 3D Engine (O3DE).
 ---

 Best practices for Script Canvas include using an event-driven approach and using custom nodes to simplify your graphs.

 ## Use an event-driven approach

-Script Canvas nodes are by default stateless.
+Script Canvas nodes are stateless by default.
 However, by connecting to the [tick bus](/docs/user-guide/components/development/tick), they can be configured to have a state.
 Engineers must manage the lifetime and performance of nodes that have a state.

 In the core Script Canvas libraries, state is used primarily to drive the execution of the graph (as with the **Delay** node).
 However, an event-driven paradigm is recommended because it helps reduce the complexity of authoring and executing graphs.